Tuesday, March 24, 2026

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators declined from -12 to -14 (14 more Bear indicators than Bull indicators), a BEARISH indication.
+The daily, bull-bear spread of 50-indicators declined from -10 to -12 (12 more Bear indicators than Bull indicators), a BEARISH indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread (purple on the chart above) that smooths daily fluctuations continued down – a BEARISH indication.
+The 10-dMA curve of the spread (purple on the chart above) that smooths daily fluctuations continued higher – a BULLISH indication.
+The continued improvement of the 10-dMA is a good sign.

 BOTTOM LINE